ferrousdesigner/multigradient/README.md

 //For HexaGradient or 6-point
 MultiGradient('.target', ['#ff6060', '#00ff22', '#0000ff', '#ffff00', '#f322ff', '#1e85e8'])

-//Note: Make sure you are calling the function after the DOM has been rendered
+//Note: Make sure you are calling the function after the DOM has been rendered.

 ```